-This field (also known as the Class field) specifies the transfer speed of the device that is used in establishing the communication link.
-The UUCP speed field can contain a letter and speed (for example, C1200, D1200) to differentiate between classes of dialers (refer to "UUCP Class Field" on page 623).
+This field, also known as the Class field, specifies the transfer speed of the device that is used in establishing the communication link.
+The UUCP speed field can contain a letter and speed, such as C1200 or D1200, to differentiate between classes of dialers.
+Refer to "Class Field in the /etc/uucp/Devices File" on page 578.